Birundha-B/Birundha-B/README.md

-# Hi, I'm Birundha B
+# Hi, I'm Birundha B 👋

- BE CSE Student at Madras Institute of Technology
+🎓 **BE CSE Student** at *Madras Institute of Technology*
- Passionate about **DSA, Full-Stack Development, Machine Learning**
+💻 Passionate about **DSA, Full-Stack Development, and Machine Learning**
- Quick learner with problem-solving skills
+⚡ Quick learner with strong problem-solving skills

 ---